Where do I go snorkeling?

 What about food shopping?

 At the front of the park, there is the Coral Bay Shopping Village.
 They provide a large variety of groceries, frozen meats and great fresh vegetables.
 They also sell fresh sliced bread and rolls each day, made from the Coral Bay Bakery.
+There is another large supermarket down town, owned by the same operator.

 Do you have a playground or pool?